kyleshevlin/eslint-plugin-use-encapsulation/README.md

 - `prefer-custom-hooks`

-It's purpose is to encourage the "useEncapsulation" pattern for React Hooks: [https://kyleshevlin.com/use-encapsulation](https://kyleshevlin.com/use-encapsulation)
+This rule does not allow using the hooks provided by the React library directly inside a component.
+They can only be used by custom hooks, encouraging the use of custom hooks in your components.
+The abstraction of a custom hook follows the "useEncapsulation" pattern for React Hooks: [https://kyleshevlin.com/use-encapsulation](https://kyleshevlin.com/use-encapsulation)

 ## Installation